ramast/arduino-lcd-oscilloscope/README.md

 Based on that you can be confident this is the RX pin, also since high signal is represented by full bar we know it's a 5v serial communication.
 If it 3v serial communication, the bar would've only been partially full.

 ## Choosing maximum number of repeatition
-LCD screen can only show 16 character per line and to make things worse refreshing it quickly make the values not readable at all so to save up space, we *try* to write each value once and state in the line below how many didn't was repeated. for example if we perform 10 readings to analog pin and got these values "900, 0, 0, 0, 0, 0, 50, 0, 0, 0, 900"
+LCD screen can only show 16 character per line.
+To make things worse, refreshing it quickly make the display unreadable.
+So, in order to save up space we *try* to write each value once and state it's repeatition count below it. for example if it performed 10 readings to analog pin and got these values "900, 0, 0, 0, 0, 0, 50, 0, 0, 0, 900"
-We represent it like this
+They would be represented like this

       9 0 5 0 9
       1 5 1 3 1

 There is a constant `MAX_REPEATITION` which allow you to decide how many times a value can be repeated before being represented once more.
-In the example above if we set `MAX_REPEATITION = 2`, we get this output.
+In the example above if we set `MAX_REPEATITION = 2`, we get this output instead.

       9 0 0 5 0 9
       1 3 2 1 3 1